Emwat/MetalBallBitBurner/README.md

 See man.js for the overview for all of my scripts.

-# Beaten every bitnode on 08/08/2023 10:09 AM

 ### Tips

-If you're copying/pasting scripts, make sure to include the folder named 'im'.
+If you're copying/pasting scripts, make sure to include my folder named 'im'.

+You can create folders with the mv command in the terminal.

+    mv myScript.js newFolder/myScript.js

 Look for ".js" files in the code.

 	Double click to select a word